darionyj/Capstone---Premier-League-Prediction/README.md

 - Accuracy

 ### 4. Conclusion & Improvements
 In this project,we understand the usage of machine learning for predicting football results.
 Using the data and Random Forest Classifier, we are only able to get 53% accuracy and F1-Score for the result prediction.
 Additionally, for home and away goals predictions,we are only able to get 31.2% by using Gradient Boosting and 32.2% by using Support Vector Classifier.
 Both of the scores are lower than the baseline.
+The poor scores might be due to not enough data or corresponding features which might help to predict better.

 Despite only getting 50% accuracy, it might not be a bad thing as there is more than 50% chance to getting the right result.
 However, football prediction is not as easy as it seems to be.
 There are other factors that might come into play and affect the final result, even if we have all the data necessary and able to predict 100%.
 Other factors include match-fixing, players injuries, match postponement, fatigue, etc.